Skip to main contentSkip to main navigationSkip to footer content

 ATTEND SUMMER INSTITUTE, EARN $1,000 SCHOLARSHIP PER YEAR

-Students who attend Summer Institute will receive a $1,000 scholarship per year towards their tuition for attending Covenant College.
+Students who attend Summer Institute before their senior year of high school will receive a $1,000 scholarship per year towards their tuition for attending Covenant College.

 The Covenant College Summer Institute offers one-week residential programs for motivated high school students to earn college credit.
 These courses are hosted on Covenant College's campus and taught by Covenant College professors.
 Admission is competitive, and rising sophomores, juniors, and seniors are encouraged to apply.